kithvin/GameArena/README.md

 GameArena 🎮

-GameArena is a modern and visually stunning gaming website, designed to provide a seamless user experience for gamers.
+GameArena frontend web application is a modern and visually stunning gaming website, designed to provide a seamless user experience for gamers.
 Built with cutting-edge technologies like Vite, React.js, and Tailwind CSS, GameArena delivers lightning-fast performance and highly responsive designs.

 Features